-The Group earns and recognises income in different periods based on the timing of loan drawdowns and the nature
+The Group earns and recognises income in different periods based on the timing of loan drawdowns and the nature of the income.

 The following table shows how the income is represented in the financial statements.

 (i) Calculation of deferred income